-Remember: Recovery is Long-Term
+Remember: Mindset through Recovery is Long-Term

-Recovery isn’t a means to an end.
+Mindset through recovery isn’t a means to an end.
 Rather, it is a lifelong rediscovery of the self.

-Entering into rehab with the idea that it might cure you if you complete a 28-day or several month-long programs is not the way it really works.
+Entering into rehab with the idea that it might cure you if you complete a 28-day or several-month-long program is not the way it really works.
 A “one size fits all” is not the case when it comes to drug and alcohol addiction recovery.
 Everyone’s experience is different.
 Some people have to work at it more than others, and some of us need more accountability and support than others.
 Either way, the skills and tools rehab offers are extremely helpful and can be used for the rest of your life if you practice the ones that work for you.

 With that being said, when you begin to look at recovery as a continual series of opportunities to heal from the past and improve yourself for the present and the future, it becomes something to look forward to.
-Some of the vulnerability required during getting sober can scare people away.
-But, the most breakthrough happens upon going through the vulnerable and honest steps of recovery.
+Some of the vulnerabilities required during getting sober can scare people away.
+But, the most breakthrough happen upon going through the vulnerable and honest steps of recovery.
 During the times when confronting the pains of life, it’s best to remember, “the pain won’t kill you, but the drugs surely will.”

 Is Recovery Really Worth It?